The Biggest Threat to Your Youth Ministry - Dare 2 Share

 LinkedIn

-All of these are legitimate threats.
-Each one of these can wreak serious havoc in a youth ministry program.
+All these are legitimate threats.
+Each one can wreak serious havoc in a youth ministry program.

 Contentment.

-Once a youth leader loses that passion, that holy discontent to reach and disciple as many teens as possible, they become slowly, but steadily, institutionalized.
-They begin to exchange mission for meetings, purpose for programs, a desperate quest to reach the lost for a slice of pizza, a dodgeball game and a short Bible lesson.
+Once youth leaders lose that passion, that holy discontent to reach and disciple as many teens as possible, they become slowly, but steadily, institutionalized.
+They begin to exchange mission for meetings, purpose for programs, a desperate quest to reach the lost for a slice of pizza, a dodgeball game, and a short Bible lesson.

 We need youth leaders who refuse to be content with typical youth ministry done in typical ways and who are satisfied with typical results.